getdish/dish/docs/developer-setup.md

 Prometheus is a monitoring framework.
 It collects metrics from all kinds of places, both from the cluster itself and the various apps and services running on the cluster.
-The main access to Prometheus is via its Grafana UI: https://grafana.k8s.dishapp.com The username is `admin` and the password is in `env.enc.production.yaml`
+The main access to Prometheus is via its Grafana UI: https://grafana.k8s.dishapp.com The username is `admin` and the password is in `.env.production`

 #### Sentry error tracking and management

 Sentry is an advanced error tracking interface: https://sentry.io/welcome/

-Our service is at https://sentry.k8s.dishapp.com The username is 'admin@sentry.local' and the password is in `env.enc.production.yaml`.
+Our service is at https://sentry.k8s.dishapp.com The username is 'admin@sentry.local' and the password is in `.env.production`.

 #### Kubernetes dashboard